Los Angeles, CA

 Hi!
 I'm Mick.
 I hold a BS in Computer Systems Engineering from the University of Massachusetts, Amherst.
 I'm a Consultant for Microsoft's Modern Apps Solution Center - a COE operating as Microsoft's leading application development team within Microsoft Consulting Services.
 I spend my free time learning, dabbling in photography, bringing my ideas to market, and helping others learn how to build software solutions.

 When I'm faced with a new set of challenges, I like to deep-dive and synthesize my learnings into blog posts as much as I can.
 You can see some of those here.

 2011 - Present

-I've worked on a variety of engagements for both public and private sector organizations, ranging in size from $200k to $50M+.
-My primary technical skills include C#, Azure, ALM, Entity Framework, and front-end development.
+I've led and participated in a variety of engagements for both public and private sector organizations, ranging in size from $200k to $50M+.
+My primary technical skills include C#, Azure, DevOps, Entity Framework, and front-end development.

 Ernst & Young · DevOps

-This engagement is focused on DevOps - something I wrote about here.
+This engagement was focused on DevOps - something I wrote about here.
 My role is focused on improving the way that EY manages their configuration across applications and environments.

 R&D · Platform Engineering

 Q42016 - Q3 2017 · Seattle, WA · C# · Azure